cman81/family-to-do/KANBAN.md

 - Recurring tasks
 - Fix bug: when editing a task note, console says "renderTask is not defined"
 - Fix bug: when adding a subtask, console says "renderTask is not defined"
+- Show an "extra" icon in the task list when details/subtasks exist